cityflow-project/CityFlow/README.rst

     :alt: Documentation Status

-CityFlow is a multi-agent reinforcement learning environment for large scale city traffic scenario.
+CityFlow is a multi-agent reinforcement learning environment for large-scale city traffic scenario.

 Checkout these features!

-- a microscopic traffic simulator which simulates the behavior of each vehicle, providing highest level detail of traffic evolution.
+- A microscopic traffic simulator which simulates the behavior of each vehicle, providing highest level detail of traffic evolution.
-- support flexible definitions for road network and traffic flow
+- Supports flexible definitions for road network and traffic flow
-- provides friendly python interface for reinforcement learning
+- Provides friendly python interface for reinforcement learning
 - **Fast!** Elaborately designed data structure and simulation algorithm with multithreading.
 Capable of simulating city-wide traffic.
 See the performance comparison with SUMO [#sumo]_.

 .. figure:: https://user-images.githubusercontent.com/44251346/54403537-5ce16b00-470b-11e9-928d-76c8ba0ab463.png